- Junior Golf

 Accept free food and drink at a golf competition, provided the same is offered to all competitors

-Receive financial support from a member of his family
+Receive financial support from a member of their family

 Receive expenses while playing in a team event